pdshi/activity-recognition-model/README.md

 - Scikit-learn

 ## File Structure
-- `Push Up Model/`: Directory containing the notebook and outputs for Push Up Classification.
+- `Push Up Model`: Directory containing the notebook and outputs for Push Up Classification.
-- `Sit Up Model/`: Directory containing the notebook and outputs for Sit Up Classification.
+- `Sit Up Model`: Directory containing the notebook and outputs for Sit Up Classification.
+- `Supporting Programs`: Directory containing the supporting programs to compress and augment the dataset.

-Each directory consists of:
+Push Up Model and Sit Up Model directory consists of:
 - Notebook for the machine learning model
 - Base MoveNet Thunder model for pose estimation
 - Output classification model in tflite format